SpecterShell/Dumplings.PackageModule/README.md

 for the supported task layout, state contract, source patterns, provider tasks, and dry-run workflow.

+Use the [`use-dumplings-functions` skill](../../.agents/skills/use-dumplings-functions/SKILL.md) for the curated networking, temporary-file, archive, content, feed, browser, HTML, and YAML helper contracts used by tasks and standalone analysis.

 Package submissions are claimed by effective WinGet identifier in process-wide shared storage.
 The first task owns the claim for the run; duplicate tasks skip submission rather than racing the same package.

 ### Installer Analysis